 Strong customer authentication

-A concrete example this kind of authentication is a digital identification method demanding you to confirm via a password or by fingerprint on a phone associated to you as a person.
+A concrete example of this kind of authentication is a digital identification method demanding you to confirm via a password or by fingerprint on a phone associated to you as a person.

 - Card payments where you have previously signed a receipt and credited yourself (for example, for not remembering your code) will be denied from November 1, 2020.
-After this date, you will be required to enter your PIN code.
+After this date, you will be required to enter your PIN.

-- Make sure you know your card’s PIN code.
+- Make sure you know the PIN code of your card.

 - If you shop online, make sure you have access to a digital identification method.

 - It is just as important as before to watch out for fraud attempts.
 Never give out your cards – or information about your cards – to anyone, including PIN codes, card numbers, CVC / CVV codes.

 - Be vigilant if someone asks you to use your digital identification method.
 Regardless of how credible the contact may be.